suhasrp7/shophub-ecommerce/README.md

 # 🛒 ShopHub E-Commerce Website

-A modern E-Commerce web application built using React, Vite, and JavaScript.
+A modern E-Commerce web application with simulated features built using React, Vite, and JavaScript.
 This project allows users to browse products, add items to cart, and simulate an online shopping experience with a responsive and user-friendly interface.

 ---